issaitorres/Portfolio/README.md

 # Pledge Wesite (CRUD)

-The purpose of this website was to build a CRUD web application website using React, MySQL, html/css.
+The purpose of this website was to build a CRUD web application using React, MySQL, html/css.

 Link to working website:
 https://thepledgeorganization.netlify.app/